oneapi-src/oneDNN/doc/programming_model/data_types.md

 @note
-    f64 is only supported for matmul, convolution, reorder, layer normalization and pooling primitives, on the GPU engine.
+    f64 is only supported for matmul, convolution, reorder, layer normalization and pooling primitives on the GPU engine.

 @note
     Boolean is only supported by the oneDNN graph API when the graph compiler